Last Updated on

 Women's 1960s Hairstyles

 Electric tongs and the new styling wand (the hairdryer/curler combo) enabled women to create big curls and lots of lift.
-Heated Carmen Rollers were readily available, making it easier to set/curl the hair at home instead of going to the hairdressers.
+Heated Carmen Rollers were available from 1965, making it easier to set/curl the hair at home instead of going to the hairdressers.

 Older women would not necessarily go for an ultra-fashionable modern styles and may still have worn the smaller, more mature styles of the 1950s.

-The bouffant carried on from the bouffant styles of the late 1950s.
-During the 1960s, it varied in size from happily rounded to pretty big.
+The 1960s bouffant carried on from the similar styles of the late 1950s.
+It varied in size from happily rounded to pretty big.
+It could be smooth and sleek, or tousled with curls and waves.
+In a word, it was not just one particular look, but one that simply involved big and high pouffed-up hair.

-Famous bouffants wearers include First Ladies Jackie Kennedy and Lady Bird Johnson, The Supremes and Dusty Springfield, who also loved a beehive.
+Famous bouffants wearers included First Ladies Jackie Kennedy and Lady Bird Johnson, The Supremes and Dusty Springfield, who also loved a beehive.

 The beehive is one of the enduring symbol of the early 1960s.
 The distinctively hive-shaped, backcombed and lacquered mountain of hair would last for many days, with a bit of tweaking and, of course, lashings of Aqua Net.